 Almost everyone I know is itching to get back out and travel once it is safe to do so.
 Although I can’t wait to travel overseas again, right now domestic travel seems to be the safest bet.
-I’ve teamed up with some fantastic family travel bloggers to create a list of the best budget family friendly destinations in the US for you to plan future travel!
+I’ve teamed up with some fantastic family travel bloggers to create a list of the best budget family friendly destinations and vacations in the US for you to plan future travel!

 Cuyahoga Valley National Park

 Cuyahoga Valley National Park is one of best kept secrets of the Midwest.
 Located between Cleveland and Akron, Ohio this free national park has over 125 miles of hiking trails and over 100 miles of biking trails with varying difficulty.

 Beginner hikers can take an easy stroll along Beaver Marsh boardwalk to see birds, fish, and turtles.

 If waterfalls intrigue you, hike the stunning Brandywine Falls boardwalk.
 This short hike rewards visitors with a beautiful 60-foot waterfall visible from two viewing platforms.